Skip to main content

 A photograph of an older man sitting next to a younger man, who is a digital volunteer.
 They're both sat at a desk in front of a computer while looking at the desktop monitor.

-What are digital volunteers?
+What are Digital Champions?

-Why do we need digital volunteers?
+Why do we need Digital Champions?

 There are still 180,000 people in Wales who don’t have the skills, access or motivation to use the internet.
 The best way to reach these people is often through volunteers.

-Our digital volunteering programmes
+Our digital volunteering programme

 Digital Champions